julianjohannesen/quote-generator/README.md

 ### KNOWN ISSUES

 Please note that this page will not display correctly in Microsoft Edge for PC.
-It relies on the Web Animation API, which is not completely supported there.
-The pollyfill has been added, which seems to help on Mac, but does not seem to be working correctly in Edge for the PC.
+It relies on the Web Animation API, which is not completely supported in either Edge or Sarafri.
+The pollyfill has been added, which seems to help on Mac, but does not seem to be working correctly in Edge for PC.